Freelance-Websites/sharp-studio/src/content/architects-and-developers/index.md

     type: two-column
     theme: dark
 workflowEnabled: true
-workflowText: Each project has a dedicated team of architects and designers who are in constant contact with the client and their every need.
-Our workflow is meticulously supervised by a team of managers with impeccable attention to detail and proactiveness whose function is to carry out the demands of each account in a timely manner.
+workflowText: Each project has a dedicated team of architects and designers who are in constant contact with the client and their every need. <a href="/architects-and-developers/workflow" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">Our workflow is meticulously supervised by a team of managers</a> with impeccable attention to detail and proactiveness whose function is to carry out the demands of each account in a timely manner.
-workflowLinkText: Click here to learn more about our production process.
 workflowImage: /images/architects-and-developers/workflow-image.jpg
 workflowImageCaption: Rue 2
 workflowImageCredit: IVB